RyanRana/Cone/README.md

 <h1>Cone</h1> <br>
-Cone is a php application that allows users to share all their social medias, contact information, and external links by QRCode.
+Cone is a full fledged php application that allows users to share all their social medias, contact information, and external links by QRCode.
 It has a login/signup page for users to create an account, a automatic QRcode generator, and a sharable link.
-To run you need to import Connect.Sql as a database and run the index.php file.
+To run you need to import Connect.Sql as a database and run the index.php file in phpmyadmin by xampp.
 <br><br>
 <img width="200px" src="https://user-images.githubusercontent.com/39924576/131514882-ac890555-be42-4717-8ebe-e54a0dff0e68.png">
 <br>